sezeriper/cellEngine/README.md

 An Opengl Renderer For Everything That Can Be Represented As Squares

 ##  General Info
 With cellEngine, you can easily manipulate colors and sizes of individual pixels.
 It's made with Opengl and GLFW.
-It's also includes a class named Grid that allows you to store 2d data easly.
+It's also includes a class named Grid that allows you to store 2d data easily.

 ## How to Build
 ```